Aiven-Open/klaw/coral/docs/development-with-local-klaw.md

 ℹ️ When you're done, you can run either:
 - `pnpm dev:stop` to stop all containers in docker (enables a fast restart)
-- `pnpm dev:destroy` to tear down all containers in docker (you'll have to run `pnpm setup` or `pnpm:start` again next time you want to use them, so they get build again)
+- `pnpm dev:destroy` to tear down all containers in docker (you'll have to run `pnpm run setup` or `pnpm:start` again next time you want to use them, so they get build again)

 ## How to run the project